Petlja/TxtProgInPythonEng/_sources/02_Console/02_Console_16_dict.rst

         'Mark', 'Maya', 'Frankie', 'James', 'Peter',
         'Ronnie', 'Oliver', 'Maya', 'Alexander', 'James')

+.. commented out

+    absences = {}
+    for name in absent:
+        absences[name] = absences.get(name, 0) + 1
+    for name in absences:
+        print(name, absences[name])

 .. questionnote::

     **Task - stock status**

     Purchases and sales of goods in the form of tuple of pairs are given.
 In each pair, the first element is the name of the goods, and the second is the change in stock status.
 For example, a pair *('cheese', -1.5)* means that the available quantity of cheese has decreased by 1.5 (so much cheese has been sold).

     Complete the program that calculates and prints the state after these changes, based on the given state changes.
 Assume that there are no stocks at the beginning.

+    Check the result: for the data given, you should get (in any order)

+    - cheese 18.5
+    - milk 297
+    - flour 985
+    - eggs 1988
+    - fish 47

 In this task, the most important part of the program is traversing through all the pairs.
 For clarity, we immediately unpack each pair from the tuple *changes* to variables *good*, *change*.